jforget/raku-Date-Calendar-FrenchRevolutionary/doc/notes-en.md

 Before examining  version 0.0.2 of  the Maya  Aztec module, here  is a sidenote  about the  MJD (Modified  Julian  Day number)  in the  other calendar modules.
-Initially, my  intention was  to implement  the MJD with a C<daycount> I<method>, which would compute the MJD each time it was called.
-Then I realised it was more efficient to implement the MJD as a  C<daycount> I<attribute>, stored  inside the object.
+Initially, my  intention was  to implement  the MJD with a `daycount` _method_, which would compute the MJD each time it was called.
+Then I realised it was more efficient to implement the MJD as a  `daycount` _attribute_, stored  inside the object.
 No  need to compute it if the date is created by conversion from another calendar, and it needs  to be computed only  once if the date is  built from the year, month and day values.
-This is  the way the MJD is implemented in every  calendar module,  except the  French Revolutionary  calendar (I have forgotten  to fix it) and  the Gregorian calendar (I  rely on the implementation in the core class C<Date>).
+This is  the way the MJD is implemented in every  calendar module,  except the  French Revolutionary  calendar (I have forgotten  to fix it) and  the Gregorian calendar (I  rely on the implementation in the core class `Date`).

-So I decided to include a  C<daycount> attribute in Aztec dates, which allows conversions I<from> Aztec.
+So I decided  to include a `daycount` attribute in  Aztec dates, which allows conversions _from_  Aztec.
 How is this attribute  filled?
-For a conversion to  Aztec, no problem,  just copy the C<daycount>  from the source  date.
+For a conversion to  Aztec, no  problem, just copy  the `daycount`  from the source  date.
 For  building with  calendar  round values,  how do  you compute an  inifinite number of  results when  you have at  most 18980 different  input combinations?
-I have  taken a  idea I  have seen  in Reingold and Dershowitz's F<calendar.l> and  maybe elsewhere (I do not remember).
-The Lisp function (or the Raku constructor) receives one of the 18980 combinations of calendar round values, plus a reference date from another calendar  and it computes the date  matching the calendar round values, I<on or before> the reference date.
+I have  taken a  idea I  have seen  in Reingold and Dershowitz's  `calendar.l` and maybe elsewhere  (I do not remember).
+The Lisp function (or the Raku constructor) receives one of the 18980 combinations of calendar round values, plus a reference date from another calendar  and it computes the date  matching the calendar round values, _on or before_ the  reference date.
 I have used the same idea for building  an Aztec date, except that "on  or before" does not seem a natural  choice for me, so  I allow the user  to choose another relation,  such  as  "on  or   after"  or  "nearest".
 And  thanks  to